Tanner Dodson: Tampa Bay Rays

 Dodson was selected 71st overall by the Tampa Bay Rays in the 2018 Major League Baseball draft as a two-way player.
-He signed for $775,000 and made his professional debut with the Hudson Valley Renegades of the Class A Short Season New York–Penn League.
-He spent the whole season there, batting .273 with two home runs and 19 RBIs in 49 games along with pitching to a 1-0 record and a 1.44 ERA in 25 relief innings pitched.
-Dodson spent 2019 with the Charlotte Stone Crabs of the Class A-Advanced Florida State League but missed the last three months of the season after undergoing Tommy John surgery.
+He signed for $775,000 and made his professional debut with the Hudson Valley Renegades of the Low-A New York–Penn League.
+He spent the whole season there, batting .273 with two home runs and 19 RBI in 49 games along with pitching to a 1-0 record and a 1.44 ERA in 25 relief innings pitched.
+Dodson spent 2019 with the Charlotte Stone Crabs of the High-A Florida State League but missed the last three months of the season after undergoing Tommy John surgery.
 Over 15 games, he batted .250, and over 17 innings pitched, he compiled a 5.29 ERA.
-He did not play a minor league game in 2020 since the season was cancelled due to the COVID-19 pandemic.
+Dodson did not play a minor league game in 2020 due to cancellation of the minor league season because of the COVID-19 pandemic.

 To begin the 2021 season, Dodson transitioned to pitching full time, was assigned to the Bowling Green Hot Rods of the High-A East, and then was promoted to the Montgomery Biscuits of the Double-A South on August 1.
 Over 37 appearances for the year, Dodson went 5-2 with a 3.20 ERA and 64 strikeouts over 56 1/3 innings.